raphaelbravo19/FlutterHttpGet/README.md

 # flutterhttpget

-To run use
+To run use:
-‘tipo terminal: flutter run‘
+flutter run

 ## Getting Started